-Below is a chart showing the base salary rates for 2013 for our named executive officers, in comparison to those in effect in 2012.
-The base salary increases for 2013, as well as those for 2014, were all roughly in the range of cost-of-living increases (generally between 2% and 2.5% with the exception of Mr. Slap as set forth below), with the individual increases falling above or below that range based on previous increases, the history of the executive's compensation with the Company, any expansion or diminution of the executive's responsibilities and the Board's general sense of whether the executive's compensation is at or below the executive's value to the Company.
+Below is a chart showing the base salary rates for 2014 for our named executive officers, in comparison to those in effect in 2013.
+The base salary increases for 2014, as well as those for 2015, were all generally in the range of cost-of-living increases (generally between 2% and 2.5%), with the individual increases falling above or below that range based on previous increases, the history of the executive's compensation with the Company, any expansion or diminution of the executive's responsibilities and the Compensation Committee's general sense of whether the executive's compensation is at or below the executive's value to the Company.
+The Compensation Committee increased Mr. Slap's base salary by 10% for the 2015 year in recognition of his consistent performance in his almost five years with the Company and to make his cash compensation more competitive when compared to general counsels in our peer group.